HSF/hsf.github.io/_gsocproposals/2022/proposal_ACTS_GPU_pipeline_optimization.md

  * Strong C++ skills
  * Linux, Git, and Shell
- * Experience with any of GPU APIs (CUDA, SYCL, etc.) will be asset
+ * Experience with any of GPU APIs (CUDA, SYCL, etc.) will be advantageous

 ## Mentors